EmilioRoche/emilioroche.github.io/README.md

 to do:
 - essentially look over styling
 - any styling from _sass/ needs to be done in the assets/css/main.scss file
+- start looking into adding content into 'posts' section